 The evidence about heightened risk factors to COVID-19 is growing, and this guidance will be updated to reflect new evidence as it becomes available.

-Black and minority ethnic staff
+Ethnic minority staff

 Pregnant women at whatever stage of pregnancy are classed as at-risk and a risk assessment/risk assurance conversation is to be carried out.
 Information contained in the Royal College of Obstetricians and Gynaecologists (RCOG)/Royal College of Midwives guidance on coronavirus (COVID-19) in pregnancy should be used as the basis for a risk assessment.